zalando/skipper/docs/tutorials/auth.md

 ```

 This filter is similar but it verifies that the token has certain user information
-information fields accesible with the token return by the provider.
+information fields accessible with the token return by the provider.
 The fields can
 be specified at the end like in the example above where the fields `name`, `email`
 and `picture` are requested.

-Upon sucessful authentication Skipper will start allowing the user requests through
+Upon successful authentication Skipper will start allowing the user requests through
 to the backend.
-Along with the orginal request to the backend Skipper will include
+Along with the original request to the backend Skipper will include
 information which it obtained from the provider.
 The information is in `JSON` format
 with the header name `Skipper-Oidc-Info`.
 In the case of the claims container the
 header value is in the format.